RakaDoank/react-native-ping-android/README.md

 | **NO_ECHO_RTT**     | `number`          | -1                | Just an constant whenever the status of ping result is not `PingStatus.ECHO`.
 It is used in the rtt result. |
 | **NO_ECHO_TTL**     | `number`          | -1                | Just an constant whenever the status of ping result is not `PingStatus.ECHO`.
 It is used in the ttl result. |

-This API doesn't provide the count and interval functional arguments like in Windows/Darwin/Linux terminal.
-If you want those, you can use the `useICMP()` React hook or you can implement your own interval and counter with this class.
-Feel free to create your own convinience.

-It's safe to unmount the component without invoke the `cancel` method, like back to previous stack navigation, or unmount component with conditional rendering.

-Good to hear that this module is using [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html).
+:warning::warning::warning: **Important!**

+**IT'S NOT SAFE** to unmount your component without invoke the `stop` method if there are ICMP requests that still running.
+Your app may still has ICMP requests that still running in the background.
+Consider to use `useICMP` hook that do the cleanup automatically.

 #
 ### useICMP
-A React hook of encapsulated `ICMP` class that you can use to simplify the ping handle with the count and the interval functional, since the `ICMP` class doesn't provide those arguments.
+A React hook of encapsulated `ICMP` class that you may use it to simplify the cleanup handling
 ```tsx
 import { Button } from 'react-native'